What's Wrong With Trump's Pledge to End Taxes on Social Security Benefits

 For instance, as Kiplinger reported, Minnesota Rep. Angie Craig (D-Minn.) proposed the You Earned It, You Keep It Act, which calls to eliminate taxes on Social Security benefits by raising the Social Security wage base, meaning higher earners would foot the bill.

-Congressman John Larson(D-CT), is floating the Social Security 2100 Act, co-sponsored by nearly 200 House Democrats.
+Congressman John Larson(D-CT) has floated the Social Security 2100 Act, co-sponsored by nearly 200 House Democrats.
 The bill would expand benefits for all beneficiaries for the first time in nearly 50 years.
 It is also fully paid for by requiring those making above $400,000 a year to contribute to Social Security on more of their income, including unearned investment income.

 These are just a couple of legislative proposals designed to help shore up Social Security for future generations.
-Now that the presidential election has been decided, stay tuned to what Congress has to say on the issue.
+Stay tuned to how the Republican-led Congress and the Trump administration approach this campaign promise.

 Also, if you have questions or concerns about calculating taxes on your Social Security benefits, it's good to consult a qualified and trusted tax professional or financial planner.